 The Bank's commitments concerning the release of environmental information on projects are contained in the Environmental Policy.

 Public Sector Projects

-The Board Report on a public sector project will be made available to the public on request excluding any information therein which falls within the definition of confidentiality set out in Box 2 (see page 10).
+The Board Report on a public sector project will be made available to the public on request excluding any information therein which falls within the definition of confidentiality set out in Box 2 of the Policy.